-We wrap up some of the key microlearning examples you could try when it comes to content.
+We wrap up 11 key microlearning content examples you could use to increase engagement and retention.

-But how do you incorporate it into your learning strategy?
+But how do you incorporate microlearning best practices into your learning strategy?

 Well, we walk you through: